boundary/tsi-sdk-java/samples/README.md

 # Sample Programs

-This project contains SDK samples which can be build separately.
+This project contains SDK samples which can be built separately.

 ### Steps to run samples

 	1. Build and install the parent SDK from the root directory.
 		$mvn clean install

-    2. Once build successfully, traverse to the samples folder and build the same.
+    2. Once build successful, traverse to the samples folder and build the same.
     	$mvn clean install

  You need to provide your `<email-ID>` and `<api-token>` before building the samples for successfuly authenticating the API when invoking the SDK methods available.